Snapbrillia/quadraticvoting/src/README.md

 The required conditions are:

-- The deadline has passed,
+- The deadline reference UTxO is present, and the deadline has passed,

 - The transaction is signed by the key holder,